Medically Reviewed By

 Life Expectancy for Stage 2 Lung Cancer

 Life expectancy for lung cancer is measured by the 5-year survival rate.
-The 5-year rate for stage 2 lung cancer is near 60%.
-The rate is higher for stage 2A lung cancer.
-It’s around 65% for this sub-stage and around 55% for stage 2B.
+The 5-year rate for stage 2 lung cancer is nearly 60%.
+The rate is higher for stage 2A lung cancer – around 65% for this sub-stage and around 55% for stage 2B.

-Life expectancy is higher when patients have a successful surgery.
+Life expectancy is higher when patients are treated with surgery.
 If patients are not healthy enough for surgery, their chances of a long survival are lower.
-Immunotherapy can help, though.
+Treatment for lung cancer with immunotherapy can help.
 The 5-year survival rate for patients who get Keytruda and no other treatment is around 30%.

 Frequently Asked Questions About Stage 2 Lung Cancer